rationalpointofview/rpov/_posts/2016-01-20-mental-model-mathematicscombinations-and-permutations.md

 **Permutatations is the easier one to Explain:**

+__The Basic methodology to calculate Permutation is you just mutiple the avaliable choice together__.

 If each time you choose from different groups, thats the easiest, you just multple the avalible choices together

 for scenario of Permutations choose from same group of choices: